acsumich/acsumich.github.io/README.md

 I've never used Git, Github, HTML, or CSS before, so to say this will be a work in progress is to say the least.

-Currently this site is not attached to any domain name, so it can only run locally.
+~~Currently this site is not attached to any domain name, so it can only run locally.~~ Set up to run through Github Pages as a temporary hosting site.

 ## TO DO: